Alton Towers: The Towers

 The Towers are the ruins of Alton Towers stately home and are the source of the park's name.
 They belonged to the Talbot family as a stately home until 1924 and largely designed by Augustus Pugin, also noted for his work on the Palace of Westminster.
-The Towers are now in a state of disrepair following decades of neglect.
 The ruins are open to the public for guided tours.
 Key areas of The Towers include the banqueting hall, the chapel, conservatories, and Her Ladyship's Gardens.

 Hex – The Legend of the Towers, a walk-through dark ride based within the ruins themselves, opened in 2000.
 The finale to the ride is a Vekoma Madhouse located away from the real Towers but themed as a secret vault.
 The storyline is based on a local legend about the chained oak tree, located in a nearby forest, and makes use of the history of the Towers.
 It draws its theme from the legend of the 15th Earl of Shrewsbury who was said to be cursed by a beggar woman to suffer death every time a branch falls from an old oak tree.

-The Alton Towers Dungeon was added to the area in 2019, but was closed to make way for a Scarefest attraction in July 2024.
-Since the openings of CBeebies Land and The World of David Walliams; Spinball Whizzer and Cloud Cuckoo Land have been part of the area.

 Cuckoo Cars Driving School allows children to drive miniature electric cars around a themed road layout, featuring visual jokes along the way.
 A SkyRide station is located nearby Fountain Square, giving access to other areas of the park.

+Spinball Whizzer is also listed under the area's name.